Industry standards for measuring clicks and video impressions/viewability

 - Search and Display ad formats

-This audit is focused on Google's pay per click, video impressions and video viewability advertising systems.
-Google provides these advertiser-facing solutions through AdWords and publisher-facing solutions through AdSense and YouTube.
+This audit is focused on Google's pay-per-click, video impressions, and video viewability advertising systems.
+Google provides these advertiser-facing solutions through Google Ads and publisher-facing solutions through AdSense and YouTube.

 Only the Video Viewability Report is submitted for MRC Video Metrics accreditation